"How long does it take to get organic traffic to my blog posts?"

 Issue #2 Chrome Extension for Google Docs Editing Was Glitchy

-They did suggest a fix of opening it in an incognito browser tab but I didn't pursue that.
+They suggested a fix of opening it in an incognito browser tab, but I didn't pursue that.
 Based on the positive Chrome store reviews, I'm assuming my issue was relatively unique to me.

 Issue #3 Limitations on Images and Media in Content Editor

 Images are a huge part of creating quality content.
-Surfer knows that and they do make suggestions on how many images to add.
+Surfer knows that, and they make suggestions on how many images to add.

 Issue #4 Not a Replacement for Other Keyword Research Tools (Yet)

-Here are the things that seperated Surfer from other on page optimization tools on the market.
+Here are the things that separated Surfer from other on-page optimization tools on the market.

 Favorite Thing #1 It Shows You Not Just What to Add But Also What to Remove

-Other on page optimization tools I've used have focused entirely on what to add to an article.
-Yes, Surfer shows you what to add BUT also shows you how many to add.
+Other on-page optimization tools I've used have focused entirely on what to add to an article.
+Yes, Surfer shows you what to add, BUT it also shows you how many to add.
 This means that it will tell you if you're stuffing keywords.

 This is literally the "anti-keyword-stuffing solution" vs. a tool that enables it.

 Ironically, the "more is more" approach often leads to worse results.
 Oooof!
-Think about that, you might actually be hurting your content by working "harder" on it and grinding out sentence after sentence.
+Think about that: you might actually hurt your content by working "harder" on it and grinding out sentence after sentence.

 Favorite Thing #2 Writes for Google AND Humans Better Than Any Alternative I've Found